jarpy/OpenSpaceKontrol/README.md

 In its current state, only a small sample of telemetry numbers are transmitted, and few vessel controls are supported, including throttle and stage triggering (which are quite fun to control from a phone/tablet).

 OSK is in early development.
-However, it is already possible to recieve basic telemetry, trigger staging and control throttle from a network-attached OSC controller, such as TouchOSC.

-Pull requests are most welcome!
+However, it is already possible to recieve basic telemetry, trigger staging, and control throttle from a network-attached OSC controller, such as TouchOSC.
+Adding new telemtry elements and controls is relatively easy now.
+Requests and suggestions are most welcome!